QCHackers/qcad/README.md

 ### :pushpin: Files in repo:

 - Quantum-Sensing-Simulator.ipynb: quantum sensor simulator[^1]
+- Hamiltonian.ipynb: Hamiltonian for simulating physical device[^2]

 ## :pushpin: How to run: